-Ice Chips: Show of Champions is The Skating Club of Boston’s® annual figure skating show and the longest running club-produced ice show in the world.
-This event has showcased the world’s most outstanding figure skaters, including national, international and Olympic champions.
+Ice Chips is The Skating Club of Boston’s® annual figure skating show and the longest running club-produced ice show in the world.
+The show has showcased the world’s most outstanding figure skaters, including national, international and Olympic champions.
 The show encompasses a cast of over 480 skaters, including singles, pairs, ice dance, synchronized skating teams and Theatre On Ice teams.
+Since its inception, it has served as a showcase for the best figure skating talent in the world.